lauramejiacelis/lauramejiacelis/README.md

 ### About me

-Responsible, dedicated and organized professional, with good communication skills, ability to work in team and leadership, I'm always willing to listen and I'm highly motivated to learn.
-With experience in the commercial area, sales administration, marketing, management of indicators and commercial reports, management of specialized customer accounts.
+I'm a responsible, dedicated and organized professional, with good communication skills, ability to work in teams and leadership, I'm always willing to listen and I'm highly motivated to learn.
+I have experience in the commercial area, sales administration, marketing, management of indicators and commercial reports, management of specialized customer accounts.

 In 2021 I found web development and started studying with MINTIC, discovering a new passion in my life, then through contacts I started studying directly with a full stack developer and I made the decision to dedicate myself fully to web development.